 Red Robin Gourmet Burgers, Inc., a Delaware corporation, together with its subsidiaries ("Red Robin," "we," "us," "our", or the "Company"), primarily develops, operates, and franchises casual-dining restaurants in North America.
-At December 25, 2016, the Company owned and operated 465 restaurants located in 39 states and two Canadian provinces.
-The Company also had 86 casual-dining restaurants operated by franchisees in 15 states as of December 25, 2016.
+At December 31, 2017, the Company owned and operated 480 restaurants located in 39 states and two Canadian provinces.
+The Company also had 86 casual-dining restaurants operated by franchisees in 15 states as of December 31, 2017.
 The Company operates its business as one operating and one reportable segment.

 Principles of Consolidation and Fiscal Year-The consolidated financial statements of the Company include the accounts of Red Robin and its wholly owned subsidiaries after elimination of all intercompany accounts and transactions.
 The Company's fiscal year is 52 or 53 weeks ending the last Sunday of the calendar year.
-Fiscal years 2016, 2015, and 2014 each included 52 weeks, ending on December 25, 2016, December 27, 2015, and December 28, 2014.
-Fiscal year 2017 will include 53 weeks and will end on December 31, 2017.
-We refer to our fiscal years as 2017, 2016, 2015, 2014, 2013, and 2012 throughout this Annual Report on Form 10-K.
+Fiscal year 2017 included 53 weeks, ending on December 31, 2017.
+Fiscal years2016, 2015, 2014, and 2013 each included 52 weeks, ending on December 25, 2016, and December 27, 2015.
+Fiscal year 2018 will include 52 weeks and will end on December 30, 2018.
+We refer to our fiscal years as 2018, 2017, 2016, 2015, 2014, and 2013 throughout this Annual Report on Form 10-K.

 Use of Estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
-The areas that require management's most significant estimates are impairment of long lived assets, allocation of purchase price for business combinations, goodwill, lease accounting, insurance/self-insurance reserves, estimating fair value, income taxes, unearned revenue, and stock-based compensation expense.
+The areas that require management's most significant estimates are impairment of long lived assets, goodwill, lease accounting, insurance/self-insurance reserves, estimating fair value, income taxes, unearned revenue, and stock-based compensation expense.
 Actual results could differ from those estimates.